gkjagwanii/2D-Physics-Engine/README.md

 # 2D Physics Engine
-A graphics engine to simulate 2D physics.
+A graphics engine to simulate molecules in different states of matter.
 Currently under active development.

 ## Goal